Skip to main content

 written by: Andrew Archer

 As societies become more unequal, the prevalence of all forms of mental illness increase—in part—due to the perception of extreme differences in status.
-The rise of mood disorders is caused... more
+The rise of mood disorders is caused by our social immersion in a digital culture—built and shaped via individualistic values—which is the financial machine for perpetuating income inequality.
+Psychiatry is reliant on a... more

 • 04.05.2018 | Demystifying Mental Health, Happiness & Well-being